-Favorite People and Places in Las Vegas - Planeta.com
+Favorite People and Places in Las Vegas

 The Pinball Hall of Fame is a 10,000-square warehouse with rows and rows of playable pinball machines.
 It’s an amazing hands-on museum and one more reason to visit Trop.
 Just put your quarters into the machines you want to play.

+Good signage!
 Always open and free to access.

 Nevada’s first National Conservation Area (the seventh to be designated nationally).
 Today the nearly 200,000 acre Red Rock Canyon National Conservation Area in Nevada is an area managed by the Bureau of Land Management as part of its National Landscape Conservation System, and protected as a National Conservation Area.

-This tribute to Las Vegas’ classic neon continues to upgrade by illuminating the past
+This tribute to Las Vegas’ classic neon continues to upgrade by illuminating the past.

 Just down the road from the Neon Museum is one of the oldest buildings in Las Vegas, part of Nevada State Park’s Old Mormon Fort Museum

-Airport Viewing
+Sunset Viewing Area

 Plane spotting.
 Free.
-The lot is open 6am-11pm every day.
-Sunrise Road, in between Paradise Road and Eastern Avenue.
+Currently closed due to COVID19, the area is located on Sunrise between Paradise Road and Eastern Avenue.
 To listen to conversations among the pilots and the control tower, tune your radio to FM 101.1

 T-Mobile